Bible Verses

 Meaning: It's like feeling an overwhelming sense of joy and peace, knowing that your faith brings you closer to something profoundly beautiful and eternal.

-10 Bible Verses on Superstition in Worship
+10 Bible Verses About Empty Rituals and False Worship

 21) Matthew 15:9